MitchHS/Wordlist-Modifier/README.md

-# Generate Me Some Passwordls PLS
+# Generate Me Some Passwords PLS

 This Python script generates a comprehensive list of password variations from an input list of words by applying a series of transformations: